 The Spanish Legacy in Equatorial Guinea

 Equatorial Guinea's connection to the Spanish language is a direct result of its colonial past.
 From the late 18th century until its independence in 1968, the territory was under Spanish rule.
 While the Spanish presence was not always consistent or deeply entrenched, the impact of this period on the country's language, culture, and institutions is undeniable.
-To fully grasp this legacy, it's essential to delve into the history of Spanish colonization in the region, examining its motives, methods, and the challenges it faced.
+To fully grasp this legacy, it's essential to dig into the history of Spanish colonization in the region, examining its motives, methods, and the challenges it faced.

 A Comprehensive Overview of Spanish Influence